 Extended business travelers are likely to be taxed on employment income relating to their Swedish working days, provided the stay in Sweden exceeds 183 days in a 12-month period.

 A person’s liability for Swedish tax is determined by residence status for tax purposes.
 A person can be a resident or a non-resident for Swedish tax purposes.

 A resident of Sweden is generally an individual who spends more than six consecutive months in Sweden.
 A non-resident of Sweden is generally someone who spends less than six consecutive months in Sweden or someone whose stay is longer than six months but is not considered as consecutive.
 Two days or more presence in Sweden on a regular basis is likely to be sufficient for the stay to be considered consecutive.

-A person who is a resident of Sweden is assessable on the individual’s worldwide income.
-Non-residents are assessable on income derived from sources in Sweden.
+A person who is a resident of Sweden is taxed on the individual’s worldwide income.
+Non-residents are taxed on income derived from sources in Sweden.
 Extended business travelers are likely to be considered non-residents of Sweden for tax purposes if their stay in Sweden does not exceed six months.

 Technically, there is no threshold/minimum number of days that exempts the employee from the requirements to pay tax in Sweden.
 If the individual qualifies for relief in terms of the dependent personal services article of the applicable tax treaty, there will be no tax liability.

 Also, under the 183-day rule in the Swedish domestic Special Income Tax Act for Non-residents (SINK), a non-resident individual will not be subject to Swedish income tax, provided the individual’s remuneration is paid by a non-Swedish employer with no permanent establishment (PE) in Sweden and that the stay in Sweden does not exceed 183 days in a 12-month period.

 For extended business travelers, the types of income that are generally taxed are employment income, Swedish-sourced income, and gains from the sale of taxable Swedish assets (such as real estate).
 Fringe benefits are generally taxable.

 Non-residents taxed under SINK are taxed at a flat rate of 25 percent.